For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 In reality, the amount of money your parents give you depends on lots of factors, like your individual financial circumstances and their generosity.
 But, the government works out how much you'll get for your Maintenance Loan based on your household income – assuming your parents will cover the shortfall.

-And, for students who started uni between 2020–2022, we've made a calculator showing what your parents are 'expected' to contribute each year.
+And, for students who started uni in 2022 or 2023, we've made a calculator showing what your parents are 'expected' to contribute each year.

 Parent money calculator